-Design of street illumination on all roads shall be designed, signed and sealed by a qualified Professional Electrical Engineer that meets the criteria identified in the Registry, Appraisal and

-Qualification System (RAQS), conform to the requirements set out by ANSI/IESNA RP-8.
-Secondary Collectors and Local Design

-- Residential Streetlight Designs shall conform to the requirements set out by American National Standard Practice for Roadway Lighting (ANSI/IESNA RP-8-18) and submitted with the final subdivision drawing submission. - Street light designs for local and collector roads shall conform to the standards shown in Figures 9.12 and to 9.17 with NO SUBSTITUTION of street light fixtures.
-Photometric designs are not required for these roads. - Detailed photometric designs shall be submitted for all other roads, intersections and sidewalks demonstrating how the RP-8-18 standards have been satisfied without excessive over lighting.
+- Design of street illumination on all roads shall be designed, signed and sealed by a qualified Professional Electrical Engineer that meets the criteria identified in the Registry, Appraisal and Qualification System (RAQS), conform to the requirements set out by ANSI/IESNA RP-8.
+Secondary Collectors and Local Design - Residential Streetlight Designs shall conform to the requirements set out by American National Standard Practice for Roadway Lighting (ANSI/IESNA RP-8-18) and submitted with the final subdivision drawing submission. - Detailed photometric designs shall be submitted for all other roads, intersections and sidewalks demonstrating how the RP-8-18 standards have been satisfied without excessive over lighting.
 Illumination at intersections may require a higher wattage fixture than the remainder of the road.
 Contact the Director of Public Works to confirm the appropriate road classification and pedestrian conflict prior to undertaking the photometric design.
 In addition to the photometric drawings, the results of the photometric design must be displayed in a table similar to the following: (see table below)